 The most significant change at Wyedean has undoubtedly been its embrace and championing of 21st Century innovative learning as part of raising and challenging aspirations of every student.
 We created three learning strands to go across the curriculum and key stages as well as to link up transition work with our primary schools.
 These are: Digital Learning; Global Learning and Creative Learning.
 Three coordinators were appointed with a developmental brief and the results have been extraordinary.
 Digital Learning has seen a surge in the use of social media to promote the school and showcase learning.
 A range of educational apps have significantly improved communication, homework and learning.
 Global Learning has seen compelling opportunities in school created that has allowed students and staff to work with their peers in countries over Skype Classroom or our Moodle ranging from Canada, USA, Russia, Europe, South Africa, India and Indonesia.
 Our work with Lycee Georgi Ashkai in Moldova a particular success story and recognised as such by the British Council.
 We are a Confucius Classroom hub and we have Mandarin lessons here, for parents and in our primary schools.
 Latin and Critical Thinking are also part of this curriculum enrichment.
 Our commitment to Creativity has transformed learning through initiatives such as our learning garden, greater commitment to the arts and our summer Creativity Festival.

 In 2015 we joined the highly respected School Improvement and Partnership Network - Challenge Partners.
 Wyedean School is a member of the North Wiltshire teaching alliance as part of its Challenge Partners membership.
 Challenge Partners has over 350 high performing schools across England and an outstanding record of school improvement training and network opportunities.
 In November 2016, Challenge Partners reviewed the school over a three day period and graded the school as a very solid 'good' with many areas of excellence.
-This is an external annual review of standards with the next one due November 2017.
-We have begun the process of becoming an International Baccalaureate World School in the next two years offering IB Programmes for our curriculum.
+In November 2017 Challenge Partners rated the school as "Good", a view echoed by Ofsted when they visited the school in January 2018 as we continue to a "Good" school.
+In 2018 Wyedean School was invited by the International Baccalaureate World School to join a small group of pilot schools and we have become an IB World Candidate School offering the IBCP by 2019/20.
 We are committed to providing World Class 21st Century learning for all of our students, the current and the future.
 Wyedean School continues to develop.
 Students, community and staff share the goal of Wyedean to be a high performing school and ensure the bar is set very high for our aspirations and the transformational education we want here in our corner of the English-Welsh borders.

 - Chair of Governors: Andy Lord